nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `note 1 /note S/Pass Holder` will add the note “S/Pass Holder” to the applicant identified by ID 1.

-### Exporting applicants contacts by pageId : `/export`
+### Exporting applicants contacts by role/stage : `/export`
-Extracts applicants' contacts into a separate HRConnect identified by a pageId
+Filter to isolate the applicants that match the desired stage or role.
+Export will then extract those applicants' contacts into a separate HRConnect
-Format: /export <ContactRange> <pageId>
+Format: /export

 * Achieve an additional layer of organisation to properly arrange contacts
-* Possible values for `<pageId>` are integers.
-* Possible values for ContactRange are two integers denoting start:end indices.

 Examples:
-*  `/export [0:10] 1` will append contacts 0 to 10 inclusive onto page identified by ID 1.
+*  `/export` will append contacts from that page onto another page.

 ### Clearing all entries : `clear`